polichain/Hackathon_RioG2_fix/README.md

 # Energy Market

-### Visão Geral
+### Overview
-Este projeto é uma plataforma de comercialização de energia elétrica que permite aos usuários comprar energia através de um contrato inteligente desenvolvidos.
+This project is a platform for trading electrical energy, allowing users to purchase energy through developed smart contracts.

-### Objetivo
+### Objective
-O projeto tem como um dos intuitos fomentar a energia renovável no contexto atual, facilitando a compra de tal em detrimento da energia elétrica convencional.
-Além disso, o Energy Market tem como objetiva facilitar a disponibilidade de postos de carregamento para carros elétricos.
+One of the main goals of the project is to promote renewable energy in the current context, making it easier to purchase such energy over conventional electrical energy.
+Additionally, Energy Market aims to facilitate the availability of charging stations for electric cars.

-### Tecnologias Utilizadas
+### Technologies Used

-- **Next.js**: estrutura da web de desenvolvimento front-end React
+- **Next.js**: web development framework for front-end React.
-- **Solidity**: Linguagem de programação para contratos inteligentes em Ethereum.
+- **Solidity**: programming language for smart contracts on Ethereum.
-- **Wagmi**: Biblioteca para trabalhar com contratos inteligentes e interagir com a blockchain.
+- **Wagmi**: library for working with smart contracts and interacting with the blockchain.
-- **RainbowKit**: Conjunto de ferramentas para integração de carteiras.
+- **RainbowKit**: set of tools for wallet integration.
-- **Vercel**: Plataforma para estruturação e conexão do banco de dados.
+- **Vercel**: platform for structuring and connecting the database.

-### Funcionalidades
+### Features

-- **Compra de Energia**: Permite aos usuários comprar energia através de contratos inteligentes.
+- **Energy Purchase:** Allows users to buy energy through smart contracts.
-- **Venda de Energia**: Permite aos usuários venderem a energia renovável que não está sendo utilizada e colocar o próprio local como posto de energia elétrica.
+- **Energy Sale:** Allows users to sell unused renewable energy and set up their own location as an electric charging station.
-- **Integração de Carteiras**: Utiliza RainbowKit para conectar carteiras de criptomoedas.
+- **Wallet Integration:** Uses RainbowKit to connect cryptocurrency wallets.
-- **Interação com Contratos**: Utiliza Wagmi para facilitar a interação com contratos inteligentes.
+- **Contract Interaction:** Uses Wagmi to facilitate interaction with smart contracts.

-### Link de Deploy
+### Deployment Link
 [Energy Market](https://hackathon-rio-g2-fix.vercel.app/)

-### Instalação e Execução local
+### Installation and Local Execution

-1. Clone este repositório:
+1. Clone this repository:
     ```bash
     git clone https://github.com/polichain/Hackathon_RioG2_fix.git
     cd Hackathon_RioG2_fix/
     ```
-2. Instale as dependências na pasta next
+2. Install dependencies in the next folder
     ```bash
     npm install